Allocation and Distribution of Recovered Facilities and Administrative Costs (Policy 6100)

 4.3 Sponsored Projects Administered by a Research Center, Institute, Core Facility, or Laboratory

 A portion of the college’s and the department’s F&A recovery may be allocated to an institute, center, or core facility per a written agreement between its director(s) and the dean(s).
-A copy of this written agreement shall be retained in the OSP.
-The allocation of recovered F&A costs to the Chief Financial and Operating Officer and Vice President for Finance and Operations and the Vice President for Research and Economic Development in these cases will remain the same regardless of the provisions of this written agreement.
+The allocation of recovered F&A costs to the Chief Financial and Operating Officer and Vice President for Finance and Operations and the Vice President for Research and Economic Development, in these cases, will remain the same regardless of the provisions of this written agreement.

 4.4 Sponsored Projects Administered by the Division of Research

 Recovered F&A costs will be allocated to the Chief Financial and Operating Officer and Vice President for Finance and Operations and to the Vice President for Research and Economic Development in amounts equal to 15 percent and 85 percent, respectively.